 6. Choose happiness

 Happiness is a choice.
 Every piece of information you process can be interpreted in a million ways.
-If you choose to interpret the information in a way which makes you sad, then it’s simply a choice you have made.
+If you interpret the information in a way that makes you sad, then it’s simply a choice you have made.
 Things happening around you do not determine your state, only you do.
-You have the choice, why not choose happiness instead.
+You have the choice, why not choose happiness instead?
 People who choose to be happy are a joy to be around.
 They raise energy and raise spirits, which can only positively influence all around them.

 7. Intend your day